 It’s important to pay attention and monitor yourself for any signs of a brain injury in the days and weeks after a car accident.
 Simple things that seem isolated and unrelated can actually be important signs of a bigger problem.

 Some of the most common symptoms of a brain injury are:

 - Feeling tired or worn out all the time

 - Bad taste in your mouth

 - Vomiting and nausea

 If you experience one or more of these symptoms after a car wreck, you should visit a doctor and share your concerns.
 If you are experiencing severe symptoms, go to an emergency room or urgent care center immediately.

 Get Help and Compensation for Recovery

 Getting the medical help you need for a TBI after a car accident can be expensive and time-consuming, depending on the seriousness of the brain injury.
 Many people avoid seeking help for those reasons.

 However, if the accident was the fault of another person, then they may be held responsible for paying for your medical costs.
 Your health is nothing to dismiss or put off, so if you believe you may have a brain injury, you should speak with an experienced and knowledgeable personal injury attorney.
-An auto accident lawyer can tell you the steps you need to take to document your medical needs and advise you on the process of making a claim to insurance companies.
+A Florida traumatic brain injury lawyer can tell you the steps you need to take to document your medical needs and advise you on the process of making a claim to insurance companies.